Modern Slavery and Human Trafficking Statement

 Introduction

 Open GI is recognised as one of the leading technology partners to the general insurance industry in the UK and Irish markets, with a strong history of innovation.
-Currently, the group employs approximately 463 people across multiple locations in the UK and Central Europe.
+At the point of this statement, it employs 472 people across multiple locations in western and central Europe.

 Open GI is committed to upholding good governance and business practices and takes a zero-tolerance approach to any exploitation of individuals, including those offences covered by the Modern Slavery Act 2015.
 We strive to do our part in opposing modern slavery and human trafficking in any form, and we will take measures necessary to prevent it.